pablosjv/pablosanjose.com/content/posts/idepontency-meaning-and-common-miss-understandings-in-data.md

 > *Data pipelines* __*must*__ *be* __*reproducible*__*.*

 This has some similarities with idempotence, but is not the same.
 When working with data, we must be able to recreate results for traceability, auditing, and resilience against data loss.
-However, when looking at the formal definition of idempotence, $$f(f(x)) \rightarrow y$$ , most of the time it doesn't make sense.
+However, when looking at the formal definition of idempotence, $f(f(x)) \rightarrow y$ , most of the time it doesn't make sense.

-In data pipelines our $$x$$ is not a state, its a dataset.
-And our $$y$$ is a different dataset.
+In data pipelines our $x$ is not a state, its a dataset.
+And our $y$ is a different dataset.
 In our data pipelines we should be overwriting our data, but instead creating new dataset with our transformations.
 In this case, all we need is a __*deterministic process*__.
-We only need that $$f(x) \rightarrow y$$ at any point in time.
+We only need that $f(x) \rightarrow y$ at any point in time.

 The exception to this rule is when loading data tables in our data warehouse or other storage systems.
 In this case you want that idempotence.
 A load of the same data yields always the same result in the final table.